Mike Wallace (American football): College career

 In 2004, Wallace accepted a scholarship from Oregon State after insisting that they also recruit his best friend and high school teammate Keenan Lewis, who was one year ahead of Wallace in school.
 However, Wallace later decided not to join Lewis at Oregon State but instead to follow his high school coach, Frank Wilson, who had joined the coaching staff at the University of Mississippi.

 As a true freshman in 2005, Wallace played in 10 games.
 In 2006, he started all 12 games as a split end.
 He recorded two touchdown receptions to tie for first on the team.
-At Kentucky, he had two receptions for 65 yards.
-Against Wake Forest, he had two receptions for 36 yards.
 At Alabama, he had his first career touchdown on a 55-yard catch from Brent Schaeffer.
-He had one catch for 38 yards against Mississippi State.

 In 2007, Wallace saw action in all 12 games with nine starts as a split end.
 He recorded 716 receiving yards and had two 100-yard games.
-He had seven catches of at least 40 yards and three of at least 50 yards.
 He ranked first in the Southeastern Conference (SEC) in yards per catch with 18.8.
 He was named third-team All-SEC.

 In 2008, he played in six games, recording 39 receptions for 784 yards and seven touchdowns.
-He also had ten carries for 92 yards.
 In the 2009 Cotton Bowl against Texas Tech, he caught a 41-yard touchdown pass from Jevan Snead.
-Wallace participated in the 2009 Senior Bowl on the South team, as a replacement for a no-show wide receiver invitee.
+He once again led the SEC in yards per catch with 20.1.
+Wallace participated in the 2009 Senior Bowl on the South team.

 Professional career

+Pre-draft

 At the 2009 NFL Scouting Combine, Wallace finished second overall in the 40-yard dash with an official 4.33-second time.

 Pittsburgh Steelers

+2009 season

-The Pittsburgh Steelers selected Wallace in the third round (84th overall) of the 2009 NFL Draft.
-Wallace was the 11th wide receiver chosen in the 2009 draft.
+The Pittsburgh Steelers selected Wallace in the third round (84th overall) of the 2009 NFL draft.
+Wallace was the 11th wide receiver chosen in the draft.
 On June 18, 2009, Wallace signed a three-year contract with the Steelers worth $1.740 million which included a $555,000 signing bonus.
 In Pittsburgh he was reunited with former high school teammate Keenan Lewis, whom the Steelers selected just twelve picks after Wallace.